 See the Nepalese Peace Pagoda

 The Kingdom of Nepal brought the Peace Pagoda to Brisbane for World Expo ‘88.
 It was one of the only hand-crafted pavilions at the Expo.

-Go for a walk through the man-made rainforest with lush tropical and sub-tropical plants.
+Go for a walk through the small man-made rainforest with lush tropical and sub-tropical plants.

 Visit the Rain Bank and learn about South Bank’s sustainable, drought-proof water supply.

 Walk along the Arbour